hbowie/practopian-v3/commonplace-book/Flexible cooperation with strangers.md

 Title: Flexible cooperation with strangers

-Tags:   society
+Featured:

+Recommended:

 Author: Yuval Noah Harari

 Date: 2017

+Tags: society

 Work Title: Homo Deus: A Brief History of Tomorrow

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  0062464310

 Work Pages:  133

 Work Rights:  Copyright

 Work Rights Holder:  Yuval Noah Harari

 Publisher:  Harper

 Publisher City:  New York

 Date Added: 2017-10-15 07:14:00 -0700

 Body:

 To the best of our knowledge, only Sapiens can cooperate in very flexible ways with countless numbers of strangers.
 This concrete capability -- rather than an eternal soul or some unique kind of consciousness -- explains our mastery of planet Earth.